MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

 Your plan involves implementing a new company-wide retention policy with a five-year retention period.
 Following this timeframe, data may be retained but is not mandatory for deletion.
 This adjustment satisfies the legal requirements for minimum retention periods and reduces data overhead.

-1. Sign-in to the Microsoft Purview Compliance portal **`https://purview.microsoft.com/`** as Allan Deyoung using his administrator account **MOD Administrator**.
+1. You should still be logged in to the Purview portal.
+If not, sign-in to the Microsoft Purview portal **`https://purview.microsoft.com/`** as Allan Deyoung using his administrator account **MOD Administrator**.
     1. If you're asked to setup multifactor authentication, follow the instructions.
-1. You're taken to the new Microsoft Purview portal landing page.
-Select the box next to the statement, **I agree to the terms of data flow disclosure and Privacy Statements**, then select **Get started**.
+    1. Select **Get started**.
 1. From the left navigation panel, select **Solutions** then select **Data Lifecycle Management**.
 Alternatively, from the main window you can select the **View all solutions** tile, then select the ***Data Lifecycle Management** tile listed under Data Governance.

 1. On the **Data lifecycle management** pane, expand **Policies** and select **Retention policies**.